Copyright 2002-2010 by Henry Doktorski

 I also contacted many former New Vrindaban devotees to get their own eyewitness accounts.
 This was not easy, as some refused to be interviewed, and others, who graciously granted me interviews, didn’t (I suspect) tell me absolutely everything they knew.
 Some testimonies and sources I did not cite at all in this book, because I believed they exaggerated or distorted the truth.
 I have attempted to present the opinions of both sides of controversial topics as to present a broader picture.
 I have tried not to pronounce judgment, but only to tell what happened.
 If the reader wishes to judge, that is their business.

-I believe Shrila Prabhupada would agree that truth should be spoken (or written) even when it might be unpalatable to some.
+I believe Srila Prabhupada would agree that truth should be spoken (or written) even when it might be unpalatable to some.
 One should call a spade a spade.
 Truthfulness is the last religious quality left in Kali-yuga.
 If we cannot be truthful, what can we be?

 In Bhagavad-gita As It Is (10.4-5, purport), Prabhupada explained, “Satyam, truthfulness, means that facts should be presented as they are for the benefit of others.
 Facts should not be misrepresented.
 According to social conventions, it is said that one can speak the truth only when it is palatable to others.
 But that is not truthfulness.
 The truth should be spoken in a straight and forward way, so that others will understand actually what the facts are.
 If a man is a thief and if people are warned that he is a thief, that is truth.
 Although sometimes the truth is unpalatable, one should not refrain from speaking it.
 Truthfulness demands that the facts be presented as they are for the benefit of others.
 That is the definition of truth.”

+P.S.
 Your letters of comment, criticism and correction are welcome and may be sent to

-This introduction was probably written in 2004, when I was still enthusiastic about researching and writing and publishing a history of the New Vrindaban Community.
+The introduction above was written in 2003, when I was still enthusiastic about researching and writing and publishing a history of the New Vrindaban Community.
 Today I am not so enthusiastic.
 Certainly I was discouraged during the last few years by my inability to find a publisher for such a specialized book.
 I have also realized some of my own limitations as an author.
 However, recently I have become especially discouraged because of all the dirt I have uncovered.
 Once upon a time I thought that the New Vrindaban Community was basically a good place; a spiritual community where wonderful things were accomplished despite the mistakes of some leaders.
 The leaders reformed and there would be a happy ending.

 However, the more research I undertake, the more horror stories I discover, until now I am not sure whether the New Vrindaban Community was more a spiritual community or more a criminal enterprise operating under the guise of a religious community.
 Truly I have become disheartened.

 And I cannot in most cases ascertain whether my interviewees are (1) speaking honestly, truthfully and factually, or (2) making up sensational horror stories and fabricated fantasies for their own perverted pleasure, or (3) attempting to cover up their own sins and crimes with sanitized versions of actual events.
-I am not a detective; I really don't have the time or inclination to spend the rest of my life trying to find out what really happened at New Vrindaban.
-How many murders were authorized by community leaders and who authorized them (this might come as a surprise to some); how much money to build Prabhupada's Palace was generated from selling illegal recreational drugs; how much homosex and pedophilia by the top men occurred behind the scenes for decades beginning in the late 1960s; including even alleged recreational drug and alchohol use.
+I am not a detective; I really don’t have the time or inclination to spend the rest of my life trying to find out what really happened at New Vrindaban.
+How many murders were authorized by community leaders and who authorized them (this might come as a surprise to some); how much money to build Prabhupada’s Palace was generated from selling illegal recreational drugs; how much homosexual and pedophilia activity by some of the top men occurred behind the scenes for decades beginning in the late 1960s; including even recreational drug and alchohol use.

 I am tired of this never-ending process.
 Each new lead unearths a plethora of unbelievable atrocities, which in most cases I cannot positively confirm, as when I attempt to interview persons who were implicated in alleged activities they either refuse to speak about it to me, or deny such events ever occurred.
 And then some others become angry at me for repeating what I have heard which defames the “great souls” who built the community, and then they utter threats to me.
 Do I really need this?